LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 1. Celebrate the art of generative plotter painting (and the launch of this course) with me at the [V&A Digital Design Weekend](https://www.vam.ac.uk/event/9pmbZOVdEw/digital-design-weekend-2024) through [a special participatory event](https://www.vam.ac.uk/event/bJvmGKbB9/painting-with-plotters-sep-2024)!

 ### 0: Introduction to Plotter Painting: A Speed Run
 1. Why I made this course
-2. My plotters and why I use them for paintings
-3. What will this course cover
+2. What will this course cover
 4. Course resources
 ### 1: Everything You Need For Plotter Painting: Machine, Material, and Safety
 1. Equipment needed for plotter painting